Sunlight can trigger immune system reactions.

 Hives Hives Hives are red, itchy, slightly elevated swellings.
 The swelling is caused by the release of chemicals (such as histamine) from mast cells in the skin, which cause fluid to leak out of small... read more (large, itchy red bumps or welts) that develop after only a few minutes of exposure to sunlight are called solar urticaria.
 The hives typically last for minutes or hours.
 A person can be prone to developing solar urticaria for a very long time, sometimes indefinitely.
 People with large affected areas sometimes have headaches and wheezing and feel dizzy, weak, and nauseated.

 Over 100 substances, swallowed or applied to the skin, are known to cause sun-induced reactions on the skin.
-A limited number cause most reactions (see Table: Some Substances That Sensitize the Skin to Sunlight Some Substances That Sensitize the Skin to Sunlight ).
-There are two types of chemical photosensitivity: phototoxicity and photoallergy.
+A limited number cause most reactions (see table ).
+There are 2 types of chemical photosensitivity: phototoxicity and photoallergy.

 In photoallergy, an allergic reaction causes redness, scaling, itching, and sometimes blisters and spots that resemble hives.
 This type of reaction can be caused by aftershave lotions, sunscreens, and sulfonamides.
 Substances that cause photoallergy are capable of doing so only after the person has been exposed to both the substance and sunlight (because sunlight is what makes the substance capable of triggering photoallergy).
 Photoallergic reactions can also affect areas of skin that have not been exposed to the sun.
 They usually develop 24 to 72 hours after sun exposure.